izy521/discord.io/README.md

 # node-discord
-A low-level library for creating a Discord client from Node.js.
-[Come join the discussion!](https://discord.gg/0MvHMfHcTKVVmIGP)
+A low-level library for creating a Discord client from Node.js. **Now Discord API v2 compliant** [Come join the discussion!](https://discord.gg/0MvHMfHcTKVVmIGP)

 ### Warning:

-**Please update to 0.1.5 immediately.
-A Discord update has outmoded the previous versions.**
 I'd recommend updating frequently during the start of the project.
 I've also been told, by one of the developers, "we change it [The API] often", so I'll try to keep the updates regular.

 # What you'll need